Pareto principle 80/20 rule: prioritize for teams

 2. Identify the causes of these problems.
 Using a tool like the 5 Whys process, find all of the causes of the problems you're trying to solve.

-5. Develop a plan to focus on the top 20% of the problems that impact the business.
+5. Develop a plan to focus on the top 20% of problems affecting the business.
 The idea is that one solution can resolve multiple problems.
 Based on the values you assigned to each problem, calculate which ones are in the top 20%.
-Once you’ve identified the main problem, develop a plan to create a solution that can result in 80% of the results using problem-solving strategies.
+Once you've identified the main problem, develop a plan to create a solution that can result in 80% of the results using problem-solving strategies.

-Example of how to use the 80/20 rule for decision making:
+Example of how to use the 80/20 rule for decision-making

-Imagine you work at an ecommerce company.
-You take a look at 100 of your most recent customer service complaints, and notice that the bulk of the complaints come from the fact that customers are receiving damaged products.
-Your team calculates the amount of refunds given for your damaged products and finds that approximately 80% of refunds given were for damaged products.
-Your company wants to avoid processing refunds for broken products, so you make this problem a priority solution.
+Imagine you work at an e-commerce company.
+You review 100 of your most recent customer service complaints and notice that most come from customers who received damaged products.
+Your team calculates that approximately 80% of the refunds given were for damaged products.

 Create a prioritization matrix template